nixcms/moodle-local_plugin_template/README.md

    *:information_source: If you see a bunch of stuff and "Update Moodle database now", then click that button and wait.
 On a M1 Mac with 8GB ram, we saw this take 5 minutes for the page to finish loading.*

-7. To completely kill your test site so that next time you will start with a blank slate:
+7. To completely kill your playground so that next time you will start with a blank slate:

    ```sh
    bin/moodle-docker-compose down --volumes --remove-orphans